stfwn/neural-network-pruning/report/3-conclusion.md

 in fact wider for every layer than those originating from Kaiming equations.
 Then notice that _how much wider_ Xavier probability density functions are differs per layer.
-This relationship between weight distributions from layer to layer is an interesting pattern, and there may be a regularity here that can be uncovered by doing further research.
+This relationship between weight distributions from layer to layer is an interesting pattern, and there may be a regularity here that is surely worth spending time and resources on to uncover in further research.

+Overall, the search for winning tickets in the lottery as defined by
+@frankle2019 is a promising one, and the research presented here shows there may be much to gain from the investigation of different initialization strategies with respect to this search.